 Before we start, let me state that I have never seen the actual Captain Power TV series.
 When I was growing up I only had the first Skill Level VHS tape, likely brought at a garage sale, and watching it repeatedly was the only time I had experience with this series; only recently did I find the other two tapes for uber-cheap, allowing me to see this in it's entirety.
 I state this only so that people can understand that I could be wrong or vague when it comes to certain details regarding the show.
 Anyway, remember how I mentioned that the TV series was interactive to an extent?
 Well that's because the show had scenes where there would be red flashing lights appearing on the screen; these lights could be "shot at" with certain Captain Power toys, made by Mattel.
 These toys likely worked the same way the NES Zapper worked with games like Duck Hunt: When the trigger is squeezed the gun activates, and if the gun is pointed at the light then it registers as a "hit".
-In Captain Power's case the toy would count up how many "hits" the viewer got, and at the end of each episode Power himself would tell the viewers how many "Power Points" corresponded to each rank.
+In Captain Power's case the toy would count up how many "hits" the viewer got, and at the end of each episode Power himself would tell the viewers how many "Power Points" corresponded to each rank; the toy could "receive" hits, though, & taking too many hits would result in the ship "blowing up".
 But since the show was only airing at certain times, kids would only be able to use the toys to their full extent on occasion...
 And that's where these VHS tapes come in.
 These tapes were essentially the same thing as the show, but were animated instead of live-action (though there are live-action segments at the beginning & end of each tape), and were only 14-17 minutes long rather than the 22 minutes each episode was.
 Naturally, HDTVs have made the interactivity useless now, but how are these tapes from a simple animation perspective?
 Are they even any better than what was available for the Action Max?

 All three tapes put you in the first-person shoes of a new recruit of the Soldiers of the Future, later called "Pilot-1".
 The first tape, Future Force Training, is your first attempt at piloting the XT-7 jet, which was the most-common interactive toy, where you go through a virtual fight against the evil machine drones of Lord Dread before getting thrust into an actual battle.
 The second tape, Bio Dread Strike Mission, is your first actual mission, where you team with Power & Corporal "Pilot" Chase in order to take out a Bio-Dread military complex.
 The last tape, Raid on Volcania, has you teaming with Power & Major "Hawk" Masterson for an invasion of Volcania in an attempt to shut down the battle computers that control a large portion of Dread's forces.